When: Saturday, December 13

 Please contact Pet Alliance of Greater Orlando Surrender a Pet Surrender a Pet - Pet Alliance of Greater Orlando - or Orange County Animal Services at www.ocnetpets.com

-BHS would like to remind the community that as we enter peak kitten season, animal shelters and rescue organizations are facing unprecedented strain.
+BHS would like to remind the community that sadly, FL, due to it's warm season lasting much of the year, kitten season continues well into fall, and animal shelters and rescue organizations are facing unprecedented strain.
 At the same time, many individuals who acquired baby ducks, rabbits, or chicks as Easter novelties are now realizing the significant commitment required to keep these animals safe, healthy, and properly cared for.

 Tragically, countless animals will be abandoned in neighborhoods, public parks, or near bodies of water.
 The fortunate few may make their way to already overburdened shelters and sanctuaries, where resources are stretched thin during this critical period.